MicrosoftDocs/win32/desktop-src/dnacc/making-web-pages-more-accessible.md

 In today's web world, it is essential to provide clean and accessible web applications for the exponentially increasing number of users who go online every day.
 By using the techniques described in this article, with minimal effort you will be able to make webpages more accessible to people with disabilities.

 Most of us remember times when a graphical user interface (GUI) operating system was just wishful thinking.
 The world was driven by text-based interfaces.
-Everything you wanted to do with a computer program could be done with a keyboard; and a mouse was an unwieldy two-kilogram device—more of a novelty than of any real use.
+Everything you wanted to do with a computer program could be done with a keyboard; and a mouse was an unwieldy two-kilogram device more of a novelty than of any real use.

 Things sure have changed since then.
 Almost every program allows you to click hyperlinks to connect to websites.
 DHTML allows unprecedented flexibility and richness in GUI applications.
 Things are looking good on the Net!